WuerthPhoenix/tornado/executor/smart_monitoring_check_result/README.md

      }
 ```

-Below is a flowchart that helps to understand the behaviour of the Smart Monitoring Check Result Executor in relation to Icinga2 and Icinga
+Below is a flowchart that helps understand the behaviour of the Smart Monitoring Check Result Executor in relation to Icinga2 and Icinga
 Director REST APIs.

 ![Import source](images/monitoring-executor-flowchart.png)